 - Make an inquiry

 What’s the best local dish you’ve tasted?

 Eating in Sri Lanka is a complete joy.
 Choosing one dish is very difficult when breakfast consists of the wonderfully exotic local fruit, delicate string hoppers and freshly brewed Sri Lankan coffee.
 Lunch and dinner will typically be rice and curry — a name that so dramatically undersells the exquisite selection of five-seven small dishes of such variety, color and flavor served with a big bowl of fluffy rice.
 If I had to choose just one item it would be the ubiquitous pol sambal.
-Freshly grated coconut, dried red chilies, onion, salt, sugar, and lime.
+Freshly grated coconut, dried red chillies, onion, salt, sugar, and lime.
 It goes with everything and is utterly delicious.